Lennonka/refactordoc/README.md

 * The script only works when the title and filename match precisely.
 It will work when the ID does not match.
 * The script does not work with attributes in the titles.
 Attributes will make it fail.
 It does work with trailing `_{context}` in the ID, but the suffix is removed upon refactoring.
 * The script can only rename a file in the same directory.
-* The script cannot change the module type.
+* The script cannot change the module type given by a prefix.

 ## Installation